 Custom NPCs

 The S1API provides a comprehensive system for creating custom NPCs that integrate seamlessly with the base game's systems.
-This guide covers creating physical NPCs with full functionality including schedules, dialogue, customer behavior, relationships, and appearance customization.
+This guide covers creating physical NPCs with full functionality including schedules, dialogue, customer, dealer, and supplier behavior, relationships, and appearance customization.

 Overview